 The ring is fastened with metal parts.
 I suppose that it adheres to the mechanism located deeper.
 She lacks the authority to control, and I need to replace it.

 I did this here piece, improvised.
 And fasten it in place of the current part.

 Now the clutch ring to the control aperture ring works there.
 But now, the aperture value is not correlated with the marks on the barrel.
 We have already fix later.

 Customized Desired Flange Distance

-For Nikon F lens bayonet, I chose the Chinese adapter M42-Nikon.
-Wearing it on the camera and attach the lens closely focused not infinite, in the viewfinder however infinity field was not.
-This means that you need to approach read element on.
-After the aperture ring we still have a plastic washer, which has a groove depth of about 2 mm.
+For the Nikon F lens bayonet, I chose the Chinese adapter M42-Nikon.
+Wearing it on the camera and attach the lens closely focused, not infinite, in the viewfinder, however, infinity field was not.
+This means that you need to approach the read element.
+After the aperture ring, we still have a plastic washer, which has a groove depth of about 2 mm.
 This is our stock of the distance that we can use.

 The result was such a washer.
-Be careful, plastics compared to metal is soft, and I broke it in the small place.
+Be careful; plastics compared to metal are soft, and I broke it in a small place.
 But that did not stop install it back.
 Now drill the necessary holes in the washer and M42-Nikon adapter.

-Carefully set all this parts in place, aperture ring, washer and bayonet.
+Carefully set all these parts in place, aperture ring, washer, and bayonet.

 Turn the screws

-The old screws from the lens mount Canon FD, which are now kept it long, and I took the other shorter.
-Same way with this mount, when it was dismantled.
+The old screws from the lens mount Canon FD are now kept long, and I took the other shorter.
+Same way with this mount when it was dismantled.
 Everything is now our lens is ready to shoot.
-Here is review and sample photos of Sigma Zoom-Master 1:2.8-4 f=35-70mm
+Here are review and sample photos of Sigma Zoom-Master 1:2.8-4 f=35-70mm